Indiana Federal Criminal Defense Attorneys

 Our founding partner Nick Oberheiden gained a national reputation for his understanding of federal procedure, complex evidentiary issues, constitutional law, and federal trial practice.
 He has appeared on shows in all 50 states, including in Indiana.
 Nick also is a widely published author of books and articles on issues related to federal law.

-Our team of over a dozen federal criminal defense attorneys includes former lawyers that had successful careers inside powerful federal agencies.
+Our team of Indiana federal criminal defense lawyers includes former lawyers that had successful careers inside powerful federal agencies.

 Our dedicated team of lawyers has tenaciously defended the legal rights of individuals accused of federal offenses at all stages of criminal cases.
 The vast experience we have acquired working within federal agencies that investigate and prosecute federal crimes gives us a distinct advantage.
 We use this inside information to ensure our clients understand what to expect through every phase of the investigation and prosecution.
 Our background prosecuting cases also has provided insight about where to look for law enforcement mistakes and improper conduct that might create a valid defense for our client.
 We also recognize the most common holes in the prosecutor’s case, as well as promising procedural and substantive defenses.